cloudflare/terraform-provider-cloudflare/docs/resources/spectrum_application.md

 - `dns` (Attributes) The name and type of DNS record for the Spectrum application. (see [below for nested schema](#nestedatt--dns))
 - `origin_dns` (Attributes) The name and type of DNS record for the Spectrum application. (see [below for nested schema](#nestedatt--origin_dns))
-- `origin_port` (String) The destination port at the origin.
+- `origin_port` (Dynamic) The destination port at the origin.
 Only specified in conjunction with origin_dns.
 May use an integer to specify a single origin port, for example `1000`, or a string to specify a range of origin ports, for example `"1000-2000"`.
 Notes: If specifying a port range, the number of ports in the range must match the number of ports specified in the "protocol" field.
 - `protocol` (String) The port configuration at Cloudflare’s edge.
 May specify a single port, for example `"tcp/1000"`, or a range of ports, for example `"tcp/1000-2000"`.
 - `zone` (String) Identifier